Loading Events

 This will be an online event held over Zoom open to members and non-members.
 It will be free but donations are welcome.

-Mineral Products Association’s Quarries and Nature initiatives ~ David Payne, Senior Planning Advisor
+Quarries and Nature ~ David Payne, Senior Planning Advisor, Mineral Products Association

-Wild London: The Weird World of Dragonfly Larvae ~ Jon Van Gowler, a County Dragonfly Recorder for Somerset
+The Weird World of Dragonfly Larvae ~ Jon Van Gowler, a County Dragonfly Recorder for Somerset, and wildlife photographer Mark Webb

 Over 200 New Ponds and Counting: How the National Education Nature Park Is Supporting Biodiversity in Schools ~ Victoria Burton and Tom Lawrence, Natural History Museum, London